MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

    // To write in the BSP (optional)
    #define UI_DRAWING_LAYOUT_drawString UI_DRAWING_drawString

-The function names are set thanks to some ``define``.
+The function names are set with preprocessor macros.
-These name redirections are helpful when the VEE Port features more than one destination format (not the use-case here).
+These name redirections are helpful when the VEE Port features more than one destination format (which is not the case here).

 **UI_DRAWING_LAYOUT_drawString** (to write in the BSP)